-Endemic in rural areas in central and southern Africa, central Asia and the Indian subcontinent, the northeastern part of South America, and parts of the southwestern United States.
+Endemic in rural areas in central and southern Africa (especially eastern Democratic Republic of Congo, northwestern Uganda, and Madagascar), central Asia and the Indian subcontinent, the northeastern part of South America, and parts of the southwestern United States.
+Overall risk to travelers is low.

 Incubation period is typically 1–6 days.
 Symptoms and signs of the 3 clinical presentations of plague illness are as follows: